Doing Science, Making Myths

 Courtesy Archives and Special Collections, Library and Center for Knowledge Management, University of California, San Francisco

 People magazine featured Gaétan Dugas as Patient Zero, naming him one of 1987’s most intriguing people by incorrectly blaming him for infecting America with AIDS.
 The editors pulled Dugas’s story from And the Band Played On, a widely read chronicle of the AIDS crisis by gay journalist Randy Shilts.
 The book’s tale of Patient Zero, which was at odds with existing scientific evidence, overshadowed its more substantive account of government negligence.
-By relying on age-old stereotypes of gay men as catty, promiscuous, and more interested in sex than health, Shilts’s book and the People magazine selection from it prompted angry, homophobic responses.
-This marked up copy of People magazine, anonymously mailed to the San Francisco AIDS Foundation exemplifies negative reactions.
+By relying on age-old stereotypes of gay men as catty, promiscuous, and more interested in sex than health, Shilts’s book and the People magazine feature on Dugas prompted angry, homophobic responses.
+This marked up copy of People magazine, anonymously mailed to the San Francisco AIDS Foundation, exemplifies negative reactions.

 ACT UP/San Francisco’s repurposed image of Gaétan Dugas advertisement from the New York Times, August 23, 1988